thor-harsh/Tensor-Flow-Project--10-/README.md

 **Let's looks into dataset:** <br></br>

 **About Dataset**: <br></br>
 PubMed 200k RCT is new dataset based on PubMed for sequential sentence classification.
 The dataset consists of approximately 200,000 abstracts of randomized controlled trials, totaling 2.3 million sentences.
-Each sentence of each abstract is labeled with their role in the abstract using one of the following classes: background, objective, method, result, or conclusion.
+Each sentence of each abstract is labeled with their role in the abstract using one of the following classes: background, objective, method, result, or conclusion.<br>
 The purpose of releasing this dataset is twofold.First, the majority of datasets for sequential short-text classification (i.e., classification of short texts that appear in sequences) are small: the authors hope that releasing a new large dataset will help develop more accurate algorithms for this task.
-Second, from an application perspective, researchers need better tools to efficiently skim through the literature.
+Second, from an application perspective, researchers need better tools to efficiently skim through the literature.<br>
 Automatically classifying each sentence in an abstract would help researchers read abstracts more efficiently, especially in fields where abstracts may be long, such as the medical field.<br></br>

 **Before jumping to the code lets understand what is TensorFlow and What is Classification problem and What do we actually understand by Natural Lanuage Processing**...<br></br>